shikhirsingh/Lsh4Text/README.md

 		fail("could not find test file");
 	}
 ```
 This command above creates an untrimmed forest from a file.
-The loadFile assumes that each line of the file is it's own document.
+The loadFile assumes that each line of the text file is it's own document.

 You can also load the documents one by one